Becoming a subsidiary will allow for more investment in both existing and new homes

 WHAT DOES IT MEAN FOR ME AS AN INDIVIDUAL?

-The GDPR will give greater control to individuals over their personal data by setting out additional and more clearly defined rights for individuals whose personal data is collected and processed by organisations and businesses.
+The GDPR gives greater control to individuals over their personal data by setting out additional and more clearly defined rights for individuals whose personal data is collected and processed by organisations and businesses.

 WHAT DOES IT MEAN FOR MY BUSINESS?